mnorris1215/Portfolio-2022/content/work/siegelcallahan.md

 link = "https://www.siegelcallahan.com/"

 [[blocks]]
-support_text = "<a href=\"https://www.siegelcallahan.com\" title=\"\">Siegel &amp; Callahan</a> show you how our attorneys and experienced professionals can help you achieve the fair tax treatment that’s critical to your success." template = "b-1-column"
+support_text = "<a href=\"https://www.siegelcallahan.com\" title=\"\">Siegel &amp; Callahan</a> show how their attorneys and experienced professionals can help achieve the fair tax treatment that’s critical to success." template = "b-1-column"

 [[blocks]]
-headline = "Rebrand and Rebuild" support_text = "A goal to change an image starts with a beautiful content-managed website to serve as the core to a series of marketing and SEO campaigns." image = "images/work/sc-homepage.png" image_alignment = "left" template = "b-image-text"
+headline = "Rebrand and Rebuild" support_text = "A goal to change a brand starts with a beautiful content-managed website that serves as the core to a series of marketing and SEO campaigns." image = "images/work/sc-homepage.png" image_alignment = "left" template = "b-image-text"

 [[blocks]]
-headline = "Dynamic Filtering" support_text = "With a growing list of members, filtering brings ease to the interested readers" image = "images/work/sc-team.png" image_alignment = "right" template = "b-image-text"
+headline = "Dynamic Filtering" support_text = "With a growing list of members, filtering brings ease to interested law seekers." image = "images/work/sc-team.png" image_alignment = "right" template = "b-image-text"